ImBackAgain/IGME-230/230-project-1-content.md

 ## I. High concept
 Yeah, I'm using the template pretty exactly.

 [2048](2048.com)'s many variations include hexagonal and triangular ones &ndash; but even Tri2048 kept me engaged only for so long.
-Hence, The Tenth Power: 2048 for short attention spans!
+Hence, Powers!
+2048 for short attention spans.

 ## II.
 Genre
 Down to the numbering style in the headings.